Dan Taulapapa McMullin: Visual art

 McMullin began making visual art around 2004 while living in Apia Samoa.
-Around 2011 or slightly earlier, he began to explore the concept of the cultural appropriation of Samoan art and culture, or Tiki Kitsch as it is sometimes called.
-Much of his work since that time has been influenced by this shift.
+Around 2011 or slightly earlier, they began to explore the concept of the cultural appropriation of Samoan art and culture, or Tiki Kitsch as it is sometimes called.
+Much of their work since that time has been influenced by this shift.
 In a 2012 artist statement McMullin writes:

 In addition to painting, McMullin also does a significant amount of work in sculpture, collage, installation and photography.
-McMullin's work has been featured in over a dozen solo exhibits – including installations at the American Museum of Natural History in New York (2016) and at the De Young Museum in San Francisco (2010) – and in over 50 group exhibitions across the United States.
+McMullin's work has been featured in over a dozen solo exhibits – including installations at the Museum of Contemporary Native Art in Santa Fe (2021) and at the Honolulu Museum of Art for the Hawai'i Triennial (2022) – and in over 50 group exhibitions across the United States.

-In a 2010 interview as artist in residence at de Young, McMullin discussed the physical make up of his works, as well as how the many media in which he works organically influence each other:
+In a 2010 interview as artist in residence at de Young, McMullin discussed the physical make up of their works, as well as how the many media in which they work organically influence each other: